 The Study Adviser works within the code of the National Association of Study Advisors (LVSA).

-All individual interviews held between the student and the Study Adviser are reported in OSIRIS, the student information system.
+All contacts between the student and the Study Adviser are reported in OSIRIS, the student information system.
 These reports are confidential, but can be accessed by the student.

 - I want to get more out of my studies.
 What are the possibilities?